sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     A new API Rule will be created.
 Status must be **OK**.

 6. You can open the link by clicking on the provided URL.
-The provided link will be empty, because the underlying docker image has no home page.
+The provided link will be empty because the underlying docker image has no home page.

     The URL has to be extended with the String **/orders**.